xavi1989/robotics/RoboND-DeepLearning-Project/submit/p4_writeup.md

     # The function returns the output layer of your model. "x" is the final layer obtained from the last decoder_block()
     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(decoder_2)
 ```

+### Fully connected layer
+In the image classification task, in the last convolution layer, the input tensor will be flattened into shape of (N1, 1).
+Denote N2 be the shape of output tensor (N2, 1).
+Then the weight will be of shape (N1, N2).

 ### Hyper Parameters
 #### Epoch